fmashwama/fmashwama.github.io/posts/2020-05-13-zarsovereigndebt.md

 * sasw5curncy
 * sabs5curncy
 * repsoucdsusdsr5yd
-* and getting the 5Y zero coupon US yield curve [here](https://www.federalreserve.gov/data/nominal-yield-curve.htm).
+* and getting the 5Y zero coupon US yield [here](https://www.federalreserve.gov/data/nominal-yield-curve.htm).

 So what to make of this?

-To be honest I'm not totally sure.
+To be honest, I'm not totally sure.
 I have many questions.
-How bad are the potential contagion spillovers from mismatched corporates in this case specifically?
-(We don't have really well identified evidence from past retrenchment episodes from corporates to the sovereign side since the Asian 1990's crisis worked slightly differently.)
+How bad are the potential contagion spillovers from mismatched corporates in *this case* specifically?
 Can you successfully run this sort of marcoprudential regulatory program as a solo-country in this setting or do you need multilateral coordination?
-(To be sure, India has something like this.)
-And, somewhat unrelated, does South Africa enjoy some dollar-esque exorbitant privilege as the core of the rand area?
+And, somewhat unrelated, does South Africa enjoy some dollar-esque exorbitant privilege as the core of the Rand area?
+Some questions to look into.

-I'm going to think about this a bit going forward.
 Thanks for checking this post out!